About Red Heart Blue Head

 Simon was a qualified employment solicitor for twenty-five years until 2021, working with global, national and regional businesses across all sectors, including retail, food and beverage, logistics and leisure.
 Simon has a highly impressive record of winning cases at Employment Tribunals across the country (with only one loss at a final hearing on his record).
 Simon built deep and long-standing client relationships and won over £2M of business during his time at the firm.

-Simon has been described by The Legal 500 as a “leading lawyer” and “an employment lawyer who really understands the particulars of the business he is advising”, “concise and risk focused”, “proactive and pragmatic” as well as simply “Outstanding”.
+Simon was described by The Legal 500 as a “leading lawyer” and “an employment lawyer who really understands the particulars of the business he is advising”, “concise and risk focused”, “proactive and pragmatic” as well as simply “Outstanding”.
 The 2020 Guide included an anonymous client quote “The advice given by Simon Rhodes is never straight from a dry textbook but takes into account the context, the culture & the reality of the commercial world in which we operate.
 You feel that it has been tailored to your specific company circumstances, which draws upon a relationship built over many years.”
 The 2021 Guide stated “Leading individual Simon Rhodes is the name to note for mergers, acquisitions, outsourcing and insourcing work“.
-All of these involve changing people and changing cultures.
-Simon really understands people and organisational culture.

 “People will accept change when it’s necessary to achieve a common purpose.
 How can you convince them it is?
 Be inclusive and open-book.
 That’s the best way to take your people with you”